I found it extremely difficult to blog this November.

 I ran a one shot just the other day of one of my favorite Japanese tabletop RPGs, Wares Blade.
 While gearing up for the game (pun intended) I was reminded of the games somewhat unusual Initiative rules and thought I'd share them with you.

 Initiative, as I have discovered over the past ten years or so of blogging, is an extremely popular subject among the participants of the gaming blog-o-sphere.
-Oh yes!
+Good grief!
 It seems that gamers, especially D&D types, are absolutely obsessed with Initiative.
-I see more posts and articles about that aspect of the game than any other single subject.
+I see more posts and articles about that aspect of the game than any other single element.

-This has lead me to the conclusion that A) those who have created and worked on D&D over the years have no clear idea what they were doing when that designed the Initiative system B) since the rules they designed are absolutely daft!
+This has lead me to the conclusion that A) those who have created and worked on D&D over the years have no clear idea what they wanted to do when designing the Initiative system B) since the rules they designed are absolutely daft!
 Just terrible.
 C) Those who play the game and blog about it on the internet definitely feel this way.

 Wha...?
 I'm wrong?
-How could I be?
+How could this be?
 I am merely an outside observer taking in what I see.
-If the Initiative system isn't woefully flawed why is it remade so often in so many ways?
+If the Initiative system isn't woefully flawed why is it modified and remade so often in so many ways?

 Humans are so confusing.